-Launch your Emergency Medical Service (EMS) career!
+Launch your Emergency Medical Service (EMS) career with a Paramedicine Degree!

-Begin as an Emergency Medical Technician (EMT) and complete as a fully-qualified Paramedic.
+Begin as an Emergency Medical Technician (EMT) and complete a paramedicine degree program as a fully-qualified Paramedic.
 We have the training to get you there!
 Thrive in a fast-pace environment.
 Each shift is unique, this career path is fast-paced and comes with a ton of versatility.
 First responders work as firefighters, in ambulance companies, in hospitals, as trainers and more.
 Work in a rural setting, busy metropolis or even travel around the world.
 Southwestern’s unique environment allows hand-on training to prepare you for multiple rescue scenarios.

 - Basic EMT: Get the basic credentials to start your career in just 3-7 months.